Loss of Sight & Eye Injury Solicitors — Scotland

 • If your accident occurred within the last 3 years,

-we can help you to claim for eye injury compensation.
+we can help you claim compensation.

-• Everything we do at Watermans
+• Everything we do at Watermans is about getting you the resolution you need

-is about getting you the resolution you need and providing straightforward legal advice.
+and providing straightforward legal advice.
 It should be that simple.

 • The Long of It